zsparal/api-documentation/source/wallets/applepay.rst

 a payment with the ``method`` parameter set to ``applepay`` and redirect the shopper to the ``_links.checkout`` URL returned.

-When the shopper authorizes the payment, a payment with the method ``creditcard`` will be created.
-We will then call your :doc:`webhook </guides/webhooks>` and redirect the shopper back to your webshop as normal.
+When the shopper authorizes the payment, Mollie will create a payment with the method ``creditcard``.
+We will then call your :doc:`webhook </guides/webhooks>` and redirect the shopper back to your website as normal.